Muntadhar al-Zaidi might be most famous for his shoes.

 Zaidi likely will not win — he is running with a fringe party — but he is putting up a good fight.
 His shoe toss is central to his platform.
 His campaign's Facebook page includes a prominent clip of the incident.
 “As you know me from a long time ago, I will be supporting the oppressed people and be against oppressors,” he told supporters in an online video.
 He also promised to “sweep away” corruption and “prosecute those who steal Iraqi money.”

 Zaidi only recently returned to Iraq from Beirut and Europe, where he has lived since he was released from prison.
-At the time, he told reporters he had suffered beatings, whippings, electric shocks and simulated drownings.
-“I am free again, but my homeland is still a prison,” he said at the time.
+At the time, he told reporters he had suffered beatings, whippings, electric shocks and simulated drownings while in custody.
+“I am free again, but my homeland is still a prison,” he said then.

 In an op-ed piece from 2009, he wrote about his political activism this way: